 The windpipe, or trachea, brings air down into the lungs.
 It splits into 2 tubes called bronchi. (just one tube is called a bronchus).

 The main types of lung cancer are:

 They are treated in different ways.
-This only covers small cell lung cancer.
-Call us at 800-227-2345 or see If You Have Non-small Cell Lung Cancer to learn more about non-small cell lung cancer.
+Here, we cover only small cell lung cancer.
+See If You Have Non-small Cell Lung Cancer to learn more about non-small cell lung cancer.

 Symptoms of lung cancer are cough, chest pain, and trouble breathing.
 The doctor will ask you questions about your health and do a physical exam.

 If signs point to lung cancer, more tests will be done.
 Here are some of the tests you may need: